Shinmera/north/README.md

 Once on the page, the user should be confronted with a confirmation dialog, potentially also displaying all the things the consumer could get access to, if authorised.
 If the user accepts, the server generates a verifier token, which is then passed back to the consumer.
 This happens either automatically through a redirect, if the callback was a valid URL, or through the user manually, if the callback was the string "oob".
 In the latter case, the verifier is displayed to the user on the website, and they have to copy it into the consumer.

 #### Step 3: Requesting an Access Token
 The final step is to exchange the request token with an access token, using the verifier that was obtained in the previous section.
 To do this, a fully signed request is made to the provider's access-token endpoint, which verifies the request and verifier, rehashes the consumer's token, and upgrades its access.
-It then returns the newly generated access token and secret, that will henceforth be used to sign requests.
+It then returns the newly generated access token and secret that will henceforth be used to sign requests.

 #### Step 4: Accessing Resources
 Now that we have an access token, we can start requesting whatever resources we were permitted to.
 A provider may for example offer several kinds of access tokens with varying ranges of permissions.
 The request endpoints are of course the provider's own decision.
 The only thing that OAuth specifies henceforth is that the request must be fully signed.